Reducing Our environmental impact

-We all have a role to play in lightening our impact on the planet.
+We each have a role to play in lightening our impact on the planet.
 From proper disposal of solid and medical waste to water and energy conservation, at Fresenius Medical Care North America, we are committed to limiting climate change and supporting environmentally sustainable solutions.
-Locally led successes include solar panels, projects to recycle materials important to our business, and zero waste-to-landfill initiatives.
+Successes include solar panel installments, projects to recycle relevant materials, and zero-waste-to-landfill initiatives.
 As part of a global company, many regions contribute to our collective impact.

-of metal diverted from landfills and recycled from retired dialysis machines.
+of plastics and metal diverted from landfills and recycled from retired dialysis machines.

 of plastics recycled and kept out of landfills annually through our Reusable Sharps Container Program.